 - Computer Systems Analysts - they design new IT solutions, modify or adapt existing systems and integrate new features to improve business productivity.

-- Network Engineers – they are in charge of setting up, administering, maintaining and upgrading local and wide area networks for an organization.
+- Network Engineers – they are in charge of setting up, administering, maintaining and upgrading local and wide area networks for an organisation.

 Although most of the roles in the above IT job categories require technical expertise, it doesn’t mean that you need to be tech-savvy or hold an IT-related degree to work in tech.
 Technology goes far beyond the bounds of the IT industry.
 Hence, there are plentiful options in the tech market to match your skill set, from graphic designers, marketing professionals and project managers, to data scientists and researchers – to name a few.